juuu-jiii/Stork2D/index.md

 The flocking agents on-screen adhere to a set of eight rules.
 Three of these are the original rules from Reynolds's boids simulation (i.e., cohesion, alignment, and separation).
-The rest are additional rules that do not serve to overrule the original three, but rather work together to rpoduce modified inetractions between agents and their environment.
+The rest are additional rules that do not serve to overrule the original three, but rather work together to produce modified interactions between agents and their environment.

 ### Summary of Flocking Rules
 #### The (Original) Three Rules